Related Subjects: Type 1 DM

 |Maturity Onset Diabetes of the Young (MODY)

-⚡ Cardinal symptoms: abrupt onset of severe proximal leg pain (thigh, hip, or back), followed within weeks by progressive weakness and muscle wasting.
+⚡ Cardinal symptoms: abrupt or subacute onset of severe proximal leg pain (thigh, hip, buttock, or back), followed within days to weeks by progressive weakness and muscle wasting.

 📖 About

-- A rare neurological complication of diabetes, usually in Type 2 diabetes and older adults.
+- A rare neurological complication of diabetes, usually affecting older adults with Type 2 diabetes.

 📊 Epidemiology